bmehta/gannett-api/README.md

-# `gannett-ui` — the UI for the Gannett application
+# `gannett-api` — the API for the Gannett application

 ## Getting Started